 - Mozzarella Cheese - you have a few options when it comes to mozzarella cheese for pasta salad.
 You can cut mozzarella cheese sticks into bite-sized pieces, or cut chunks from a brick of cheese, use fresh mozzarella balls or even use shredded cheese.

 - Black Olives - you can use whole black olives and slice them yourself, or just purchase a can of pre-sliced olives.

 - Cucumbers - I usually peel the skin off and then dice into bite-sized pieces.
 You can feel free to leave the skin on if you prefer.

-- Red Onion - cut into small diced pieces so that you don’t end up eating a large chunk of raw onion.
+- Red Onion - cut into small diced pieces so you don’t eat a large chunk of raw onion.

 - Salami - you want the pieces to be small chunks so either slice and quarter from a stick of salami, or you can slice deli salami into smaller pieces.

 - Parsley - fresh parsley tastes great in pasta salad and adds nice color.

 - Olive Oil - this recipe calls for extra virgin olive oil because it tastes so much better.